GannaChernyshova/labspace-dhi-node/.labspace/04-switch-to-dhi.md

 This makes them perfect for use in multi-stage Dockerfiles.
 We can build the app in the dev image, then copy the built application into the runtime image, which will serve as the base for production.

-1. Update the `Dockerfile` to use the `$$orgname$$/dhi-node:24.9.0-debian13-dev` as a `dev` satge image and `$$orgname$$/dhi-node:24.9.0-debian13` as a `runtime` image
+1. Update the `Dockerfile` to use the `$$orgname$$/dhi-node:24.9.0-debian13-dev` as a `dev` stage image and `$$orgname$$/dhi-node:24.9.0-debian13` as a `runtime` image
 ```dockerfile
 FROM $$orgname$$/dhi-node:24.9.0-debian13-dev AS dev
 ```
 ```dockerfile
 FROM $$orgname$$/dhi-node:24.9.0-debian13 AS prod
 ```
-2. Looking back at the output for the `scout quickview` the `No default non-root user found` policy was not met.
-To resolve this we tipically need to add a non-root user to the Dockerfile description.
-The good news is that the DHI comes with nonroot user built-in so no changes should be made.
+2. Looking back at the output for the `scout quickview`, the `No default non-root user found` policy was not met.
+To resolve this we typically need to add a non-root user to the Dockerfile description.
+The good news is that the DHI comes with a nonroot user built-in, so no changes should be made.

-3. Now Let’s rebuild and scan the new image:
+3. Now let's rebuild and scan the new image:
 ```bash
 docker buildx build --provenance=true --sbom=true -t $$orgname$$/demo-node-dhi:v1 .
 ```
 ```bash
 docker scout quickview $$orgname$$/demo-node-dhi:v1
 ```
-You would see the similar output:
+You will see similar output:
 ```plaintext no-copy-button
   Target     │  $$orgname$$/demo-node-dhi:v1          │    0C     0H     0M     0L
     digest   │  cec31e6f0a36                          │